 Setting Executive Compensation.
-The compensation arrangements with Stuart A. Tanz, our President and Chief Executive Officer, John B. Roche, our Chief Financial Officer, and Richard A. Baker, the Executive Chairman of our board of directors, were initially negotiated at the time of the planning for the Framework Transactions.
-Following the closing of the Framework Transactions, the Company appointed Richard K. Schoebel as our Chief Operating Officer.
-The compensation arrangements with our existing executive management team were negotiated between the Compensation consideration each individual's potential value to the Company, and in consultation with Clifford Chance US LLP, outside counsel to the Compensation free Compensation terms of our executive management team reflected current practices in the marketplace and (iii) reflect the unique risks that members of our executive management team took on in joining the Company prior to the Frameworks Transactions being completed.
-The Compensation Committee considered, among other things, the duties and responsibilities associated with this position in order to determine the appropriate compensation of Employment and Change-in-Control Arrangements."
+The compensation arrangements with Stuart A. Tanz, our President and Chief Executive Officer, John B. Roche, our prior Chief Financial Officer, and Richard A. Baker, the Chairman of our board of directors, were initially negotiated in October 2009, when our stockholders and warrantholders approved each of the proposals presented at the special meetings of stockholders and warrantholders, respectively, in connection with the transactions contemplated by the Framework Agreement, dated as of August 7, 2009, with NRDC Capital Management, LLC ("NRDC") (such transactions, the "Framework Transactions"), which, among other things, set forth the steps to be taken by us to continue our business as a corporation that has elected to qualify as a REIT for U.S. federal income tax purposes, commencing with our taxable year ended December 31, 2010.
+Mr. Baker's compensation arrangements were modified by a letter agreement in 2012.
+Following the closing of the Framework Transactions, we appointed Richard K. Schoebel as our Chief Operating Officer.
+On November 19, 2012, we appointed Michael B. Haines as our Chief Financial Officer effective December 1, 2012, and entered into an employment agreement with Mr. Haines that became effective as of November 25, 2012.
+On January 2, 2013, we appointed Laurie A. Sneve as our Chief Accounting Officer.
+The compensation arrangements with our existing executive management team were approved by the Compensation Committee, taking into consideration each individual's potential value to our Company, and in consultation with FTI and Clifford Chance US LLP, our outside counsel.
+The focus of the Compensation Committee's process was to (i) align our senior executive compensation programs and policies with our financial performance and, accordingly, the creation of stockholder value, (ii) see that the compensation terms of our executive management team reflected current practices in the marketplace and (iii) reflect the unique risks that members of our executive management team took on in joining our Company prior to the Frameworks Transactions being completed (in the case of Mr. Tanz and Mr. Roche).
+The Compensation Committee considered, among other things, the duties and responsibilities associated with this position in order to determine the appropriate compensation offered to Messrs.
+Tanz, Haines, Baker, Schoebel and Ms. Sneve.
+Information with respect to the current employment and letter agreements of our named executive officers can be found under "-Employment and Letter Agreements and Termination of Employment and Change-in-Control Arrangements."